What is respite care?

-Parents can pay for respite care themselves, or apply for provincial funding by completing an application for the following services:
+Parents can apply for provincial funding by completing an application for the following services:

 Assistance for Children with Severe Disabilities (ACSD)

-This funding provides financial assistance to parents to help with the extraordinary costs related to your child’s disability.
-It is a direct funding program based on your family income level.
-This program is for children under the age of eighteen (18) living at home with their family or legal guardian.
-You can apply by filling out an application on your own, or with the assistance of an agency or professional.
+This funding provides financial assistance to parents to help with the extraordinary costs related to the child’s disability.
+It is a direct funding program based on the family’s total gross income.
+This program is for children under the age of eighteen (18) living at home with their family or caregivers.
+Caregivers can apply by filling out an application with or without the assistance of an agency or professional.

 Special Services at Home (SSAH)

-Families who receive funding have the option of hiring a worker who can spend time with your child at home and/or help your child learn new skills.
+Families who receive funding have the option of hiring a worker who can spend time with the child at home and/or assist the child learning new skills.